Self-similar scaling limits of non-increasing Markov chains: Applications

-\subsection{Applications}
+\section{Applications}

-\subsubsection{Random walk with a barrier}
+\subsection{Random walk with a barrier}

-Let $q=(q_k,k\geq 0)$ be a non-negative sequence with total sum $\sum_kq_k=1$, which is interpreted as a probability distribution on $\Z_+$.
+Let $q=(q_k,k\geq0)$ be a non-negative sequence with total sum $\sum_kq_k=1$, which is interpreted as a probability distribution on $\Z_+$.
 We assume that $q_0<1$ in order to avoid trivialities.
-For $n\geq 0$, we let
+For $n\geq0$, we let

 The random walk with a barrier is a variant of the usual random walk with step distribution $q$.
 Informally, every step of the walk is distributed as $q$, but conditioned on the event that it does not bring the walk to a level higher than a given value $n$.
-More formally, for every $n$, we define the random walk with barrier\footnote{The definition we give is not exactly the same as in \cite{IM08}, but the absorption time $A_n$ is exactly the random variable $M_n$ which is the main object of study in this paper.
-We will comment further on this point in Section \ref{RW}.} $n$ as the Markov chain with values in $\{0,1,2,\ldots,n\}$ and with transition probabilities To explain the definition, note that when $\ov{q}_r<1$, $(q_k/(1-\ov{q}_r),0\leq k\leq r)$ is the law of a random variable with distribution $q$, conditioned to be in $\{0,\ldots,r\}$.
-When $\ov{q}_r=1$, the quotient is not well-defined, and we choose the convention that the conditioned law is the Dirac measure at $\{0\}$.
-Otherwise said, when the process arrives at a state $i$ such that $\ov{q}_{n-i}=1$, so that every jump with distribution $q$ whould be larger than $n-i$, we choose to let the chain remain forever at state $i$.
+More formally, for every $n$, we define the random walk with barrier $n$ as the Markov chain $(S_k^{(n)},k\geq0)$ starting at 0, with values in $\{0,1,2,\ldots,n\}$ and with transition probabilities

+(This definition is not exactly the same as in \cite{IM08}, but the absorption time $A_n$ is exactly the random variable $M_n$, which is the main object of study in this paper.
+We will comment further on this point in Section \ref{RW}.)

+To explain the definition, note that when $\overline{q}_r<1$, $(q_k/(1-\overline{q}_r),0\leq k\leq r)$ is the law of a random variable with distribution $q$, conditioned to be in $\{0,\ldots,r\}$.
+When $\overline{q}_r=1$, the quotient is not well defined, and we choose the convention that the conditioned law is the Dirac measure at $\{0\}$.
+In other words, when the process arrives at a state $i$ such that $\overline{q}_{n-i}=1$, so that every jump with distribution $q$ would be larger than $n-i$, we choose to let the chain remain forever at state~$i$.
 Of course, the above discussion is not needed when $q_0>0$.